 While you’re at the Big Apple, walk on towards the old railway station you see behind you.
 This makes for a lovely photo opportunity and don’t worry, trains only pass here once a month now.

-Location: New England Hwy, Stanthorpe
+Location: New England Hwy and Amiens Road, Stanthorpe

-Eat the Famous Apple Pie at Suttons Stanthorpe
+Famous Apple Pie at Suttons Stanthorpe

 Apart from all the wine tasting, one of my personal favourite things to do in Stanthorpe, QLD is eating apple pie at Sutton’s!
 Sutton apple pie is sooooo good, probably because it is all hand made in the kitchen on site.